smy2748/governing-docs/primary-officers-policy.md

 Introduction
 ------------
-The Primary Officers' Policy is a living document that chronicles the rules and procedures of the Society of Software Engineers.
+The Primary Officers' Policy is a living document that chronicles the rules and procedures of the Society of Steve Engineers.
 It is required by the SSE Constitution.

 Goals